errsole/errsole.js/docs/mariadb-storage.md

     errsole.initialize({
       storage: new ErrsoleSequelize({
+        dialect: 'mariadb', // This specifies that you are using MariaDB
         host: 'mariadb-host', // Replace with your actual MariaDB host
         username: 'database-username', // Replace with your actual MariaDB username
         password: 'database-password', // Replace with your actual MariaDB password
-        database: 'database-name', // Replace with the name of your MariaDB database
+        database: 'database-name' // Replace with the name of your MariaDB database })
-        dialect: 'mariadb' // This specifies that you are using MariaDB }),
-      port: 8001, // Optional: Specify the dashboard port, default is 8001
-      path: '/',  // Optional: Specify the dashboard base path, default is '/'
-      captureLogs: ['info', 'error'], // Optional: Specify which logs to capture, default is ['info', 'error']
-      enableConsoleOutput: true // Optional: Set to false to prevent logs from printing in the terminal, default is true });
+    });
 // End of Errsole code snippet
 ```